cmcntsh/UseChatGPtEdit/README.md

 # Use ChatGPT to Help Edit and Improve Your Writing

+Hiring an editor to help with your writing can be very expensive.
+I've seen editing services cost between $50 - $120 per hour.
 ChatGPT may be a useful tool to help you edit and improve your writing.
 Here is an example of feedback provided by ChatGPT on a paragraph.

 * I started with the following paragraph: